microsoft/BuildTourHack/stories/2/223_AppServices.md

-# Task 2.2.3 -  Integrate the Knowzy Desktop Bridge App with App Services
+# Task 2.2.3 -  Adding App Services to the Knowzy Desktop Bridge App

 Our development department has identified a problem with the Desktop Bridge version of the Knowzy app.